 Kendra holds certification by the American Institute of Certified Planners (AICP), an MS in Community Development from UC Davis, and a BA in Sociology from UC Santa Cruz.
 She is also a Safe Routes to School National Course Instructor, and has completed coursework toward a Certificate in Non-Profit Management at Duke University.

 Raised in a car-free household, Kendra can often be found getting from here to there on her bicycle, by foot, in an electric car, or by public transportation.
 An avid distance runner, Kendra has completed eight marathons on two continents.
 She also enjoys preserving and pickling local produce, and hiking in the foothills and Sierra.
-She lives within two miles of her childhood home in the central city area of Sacramento with her husband Neil Matouka, their daughter, and their dog.
+She lives within two miles of her childhood home in the central city area of Sacramento with her husband Neil Matouka and their daughter.

 For more information on Kendra, find her on LinkedIn.